 Flavor and Convenience Tip!

 For the chicken, you have lots of options.
-I've included my recipe for Chicken Tinga below (made in one pot with your choice of boneless skinless chicken thighs, chicken breasts (bone-in skin-on or boneless skinless), or rotisserie chicken / shredded chicken - see recipe notes for more.
+I've included my recipe for Chicken Tinga below (made in one pot with your choice of boneless skinless chicken thighs, chicken breasts (bone-in skin-on or boneless skinless), Chicken Carnitas (made in the slow cooker) or rotisserie chicken / shredded chicken - see recipe notes for more.

 If you can, I recommend making the chicken a day in advance.
 The flavor is even better the next day, reheats well, and is one less thing to do the day you make these tostadas.
 (Chicken Tinga also freezes well.
 We always have it on hand for Chicken Tinga Tacos, another weeknight dinner favorite.)